WHOEVER ~ From Death and Back to Life ~ That Quantum Leap

 Author Note

-I say this with confidence because I still regard Quantum Leap as the pinnacle of my work as a self-published writer.
+I say this with confidence because I still regard Quantum Leap as the pinnacle of my work as a writer.
 We all have our favourites!
 We always need to be at the cutting edge of technology.
 We always need to keep in mind that every generation reaching back thousands of years, all fully understand and experience the excitement of observing and even using something that is state of the art.
 That expression is not a 20th and 21st century phenomenon.

 Conspiracy Theory has always been with us.
 It costs lives.
 Millions of lives.
 Example you ask?
 Sure!

-We have to stay ahead.
+We have to remain ahead.

 KTW